mahdiyari/sanitize-html/README.md

   parser: {
     lowerCaseTags: true
   }
-});
+})
 ```

-See the [htmlparser2 wiki] (https://github.com/fb55/htmlparser2/wiki/Parser-options) for the full list of possible options.
+See the [htmlparser2 wiki](https://github.com/fb55/htmlparser2/wiki/Parser-options) for the full list of possible options.

 ### Transformations